-The Baker Institute is working closely with Rice University to monitor the impact of Covid-19 on our community.
+The Baker Institute is working closely with Rice University to monitor the impact of COVID-19 on our community.
 The health and safety of our guests and staff remain our top priority.
-All gatherings at Baker Hall through August 1 have been canceled, and fellows, scholars, researchers and administrative staff members are working remotely.
+Baker Hall is open to accommodate students and instructors with classes in the building, but most fellows, scholars, researchers and administrative staff members continue to work remotely.
 Please refer to the Rice University Crisis Management information page for more details and updates.
 In addition, a director's message from Ambassador Djerejian is available here.

 We hope to see you at the Baker Institute when it is safe to resume our activities.
 Thank you for your continued support.

-The Baker Institute continues to analyze and address critical policy issues during this unprecedented time of global uncertainty.
-With a deep bench of experts in areas such as energy, health policy, science & technology, and economics, we are well-positioned to provide pragmatic, fact-based research that informs policymakers and the public alike.
+The Baker Institute continues to analyze and address critical policy issues as we move into the second year of living with COVID-19.
+With a deep bench of experts in areas such as energy, health policy, science & technology, and economics, we are well-positioned to provide fact-based, results-oriented research that informs policymakers and the public alike.
 Follow the links below to learn more.

-Each week, experts at the Baker Institute are offering free webinars to share their insights and knowledge on issues ranging from the pandemic's turbulent effects in Latin America to its implications for the 2020 U.S. elections.
+Each week, the Baker Institute offers free webinars and podcasts on a range of issues, from what is needed for a robust rebound from the economic downturn caused by the pandemic to fact-based recommendations for parenting young children during difficult times.
 In addition, the Center for Energy Studies is producing a special series of weekly webinars on rapidly changing developments in the energy sector.

-Baker Institute experts are producing a steady stream of reports and blogs in response to the current crisis.
-Recent publications include a look at the types of businesses likely to survive in a post-Covid-19 global economy, and the virus' disproportionate impact on black Americans.
+Baker Institute experts are producing a steady stream of reports and blogs in response to COVID-19.
+Recent publications include a look at vaccine holdouts as well as evolving unemployment benefit policies and the mental health fallout in underserved Latinx communities.

-Amid the coronavirus outbreak, the institute continues to lend a strong voice in local, national and international media outlets to help understand the numerous impacts and policy challenges stemming from the pandemic.
+The institute continues to lend a strong voice in local, national and international media outlets to help explain the numerous impacts and policy challenges caused by COVID-19.
 Our fellows and scholars have shared their expertise in hundreds of print, television and online stories.
 Check out our “Experts in the News” page for links to some of their interviews or follow us on Twitter for real-time updates.

 Consider joining the Roundtable or making a general donation.
 If you are interested in making a more significant investment in the Baker Institute or hold specific interest in any of our centers or programs, please contact Leah Gross, director of development, at email@example.com or 713.348.2977.